Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Appendix

 \subsection{Additional Details on Experimental Evaluation}

 We present a summary of additional experimental results here.
 Additionally, we provide the data to generate these values.
-The instruction are in the \texttt{README.md} accompanied by this Technical Appendix.
-Moreover, due to the limitation on the size of the supplementary material upload, we provide a link to a publicly available anonymous docker image\footnote{https://doi.org/10.5281/zenodo.13340154} which can be used to reproduce the results from scratch.
+The instruction are in the \texttt{README.md} accompanied by this Appendix.
+Moreover, we provide a link to a publicly available docker image which can be used to reproduce the results from scratch.

-\paragraph{Effect of \skipp Actions} \cref{tab:results-skip-dt-fsc} demonstrates that when comparing the number of rows in a FSC in tabular form to a DT-FSC created from the \skipp-FSCs, the latter is more efficient.
-Specifically, the tables have $1.87$ times more rows as compared to the number of nodes in DT representation of the policies in the \skipp-FSC and $16.37$ times more rows as compared to the number of nodes in DT representation of the transitions in the \skipp-FSC.
+\paragraph{Effect of \skipp Actions.} \cref{tab:results} demonstrates that when comparing the number of rows in a FSC in tabular form to a DT-FSC created from the \skippp-FSCs, the latter is more efficient.
+Specifically, the tables have $1.87$ times more rows as compared to the number of nodes in DT representation of the policies in the \skippp-DT-FSC and $16.37$ times more rows as compared to the number of nodes in DT representation of the transitions in the \skippp-DT-FSC.

-\cref{tab:dt-fsc-vs-skip-dt-fsc} describes the effect of creating DTs from the skip-FSCs instead of the standard FSCs.
-The size of the DTs to represent the stationary policies in the basic case is slightly smaller ($0.91$ times).
-This is solely due to our \skipp actions.
-On the other hand, in all but $1$ cases, we successfully reduce the complexity of the transition DTs: the DTs representing the transitions are $1.21$ times larger in case of the basic DT-FSC.